junxit/us-congress-bills-115/metadata.md

 - 2018-08-22 — Passed/agreed to in Senate: Passed Senate without amendment by Voice Vote.(text: CR S5865-5866)
 - 2018-08-22 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent. (consideration: CR S5865-5866)
 - 2018-08-22 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.(consideration: CR S5865-5866)
+- 2018-08-23 — Message on Senate action sent to the House.
+- 2018-08-24 — Received in the House.
+- 2018-08-24 — Referred to the House Committee on Financial Services.